Location: Raleigh, North Carolina

 - Other duties as assigned by the Head of School

 - Work in a fast-paced environment dealing with a wide variety of challenges, deadlines, and a varied and diverse array of contacts

 - Work primarily in a traditional climate-controlled classroom environment, with periods of time outdoors

 - Supervise groups of students and regularly engage with parents, staff, and visitors

 - Turn, bend, and reach.

 It is the policy of The Montessori School of Raleigh to make employment decisions on the basis of qualifications for a specific job without regard to race, color, religion, sex, sexual orientation, marital status, national or ethnic origin, age, veteran status, or the presence of a disability, except where such is a bona fide occupational qualification.
 Applicants are encouraged to confidentially self-identify when applying.
-Employment is contingent upon successful completion of a reference check from current employer (or most recent employer if not currently employed) and background investigation.
+Employment is contingent upon successful completion of a reference check with current employer (or most recent employer if not currently employed) and background investigation.